 Hadi Badri

-CEO

-Dubai Economic

-Development Corporation
+CEO Dubai Economic Development Corporation

 Dubai Department of Economy & Tourism

 Dubai is a city built on ambition, resilience, and a relentless pursuit of progress - qualities that resonate deeply with the founders, entrepreneurs, and visionaries gathered here.

 As we convene in Dubai for the flagship FF MEASA, it is fitting that we celebrate the shared values that have propelled both this city and this global community of innovators to the forefront of shaping the future.
 The journey of Founders Forum Group, from its roots in London to its expanding global footprint, mirrors Dubai's own evolution.
 Just as this forum has become a dynamic platform for collaboration, Dubai has transformed from a modest trading hub to a global beacon of entrepreneurship and innovation.
 Today, it stands as the gateway to the MEASA region and the world.
 At the heart of Dubai's vision is the Dubai Economic Agenda (D33), a decisive roadmap to double the city's GDP by 2033 and establish it as one of the top three global hubs for business and innovation.
 Central to this ambition is nurturing the next wave of disruptors: we are aiming to accelerate 30 unicorns from Dubai by 2033, and initiatives like Sandbox Dubai and the Al Blueprint are setting the stage for these startups to flourish.
+In the coming months, we will unveil flagship initiatives designed to fuel early-stage growth, identifying and accelerating startups and SMEs across industries.
+Our focus is clear: to provide entrepreneurs with a robust support ecosystem, seamless access to international markets, and resources to scale faster and smarter.
 Dubai's commitment to innovation is evident in its unparalleled infrastructure, investor-friendly policies, and its ability to attract the brightest talent and ideas.
 FF MEASA exemplifies this synergy, bringing together the world's most impactful entrepreneurs and investors in a collaborative environment that embodies Dubai's entrepreneurial spirit.

-To all founders: Dubai is more than just a destination.
-It is your platform to scale, your partner in growth, and your launchpad for building transformative businesses that will shape the future.

 Let us innovate, collaborate, and chart a bold course for global entrepreneurship - together.
 Choose Dubai as your home for ambition and achievement.
 The future is being built here, and we invite you to be part of it.

-1st

-The UAE is ranked first in the Global Entrepreneurship Monitor's index

-Source: GEM

-1st

-Dubai is ranked first globally for attracting greenfield foreign direct investment best city in the world for global talent
+"The future belongs to those who can imagine it, design it, and execute it."
+"It isn't something you await, but rather create" Smart Chooses Live.
+Invest.
+Grow www.dubaibeyondpossible.com the Global Source: GEM

+investment

 Source: fDi Insights

+3rd

-Source: BCG
+global talent Source: BCG

++

+R

+DUBAI TECH IN NUMBERS

++

+$0 \circ 0 \circ 0 \circ 0 \circ 0 \circ 0$

+The UAE is ranked first in Entrepreneurship Monitor's index

+Dubai is ranked first globally for attracting greenfield foreign direct

+best city in the world for

+3

 \$43 billion

-The value of Dubai's tech ecosystem in Q4 2024
+The value of Dubai's tech ecosystem in Q4 2024 Source: Dealroom

 10 Unicorns

 produced in Dubai companies valued at more than \$1 billion.

+Source: Dealroom

 4 62 Gbps

-Dubai offers the fastest 5G globally
+Dubai offers the fastest 5G globally Source: ZAWYA

-Source: ZAWYA